CZ-NIC/knot-resolver/daemon/README.rst

       > net.tcp_pipeline(50)
       50

+   .. warning:: Please note that too large limit may have negative impact on performance and can lead to increased number of SERVFAIL answers.

 .. function:: net.outgoing_v4([string address])

    Get/set the IPv4 address used to perform queries.
 There is also ``net.outgoing_v6`` for IPv6.